mathias-github/cuberite-redesign-final/manual/1 - Installing/2 - Compiling Cuberite Yourself.md

 <div class="warning-box">
 	<div class="warning-box-body">
 		This process requires use of the command line.
-If you are not familiar with it, it is recommended that you use the <a href="#pre-com">pre-compiled builds</a> instead.
+If you are not familiar with it, it is recommended that you use the <a href="#pre-compiled-builds">pre-compiled builds</a> instead.
 	</div>
 </div>